fusioncharts/dev_centre_docs/upgrading/maps-improvement/maps-improvement-3-14-1.md

   - The main Kenya province map has been created.

-  - Map of Kenya with countries has been updated.
+  - Map of Kenya with Counties has been created.

   - Maps have been created for the following provinces of Kenya: